tillson/git-hound/README.md

 * Generic API key detection using pattern matching, context, and [Shannon entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>).
 * Commit history digging to find improperly deleted sensitive information (for repositories with <6 stars)..
 * Unique scoring system to emphasize confident results, filter out common false positives, and to optimize intensive repo digging.
-* Options to build GitHound into your workflow, like custom regexes
+* Options to build GitHound into your workflow, like custom regexes and results-only output mode.

 ## Usage